-Thalaivi First Look: Kangana Ranaut As Jayalalithaa Will Make Your Jaw Dropped!
+Thalaivi First Look: Kangana Ranaut As Jayalalithaa Will Make Your Jaw Drop!

 Ever since its announcement, Kangana Ranaut starrer Thalaivi has created a furore amongst audiences.
-Thalaivi, a trilingual directed by A.L Vijay, is based on the life and times of Jayalalithaa - the most celebrated female actor-politician ever lived.
+Thalaivi, a trilingual directed by AL Vijay, is based on the life and times of J Jayalalithaa - the most celebrated female actor-politician ever lived.

 From learning Tamil, Bharatnatyam to sitting through arduous prosthetics sessions, Kangana Ranaut has been leaving no stone unturned in preparation for the role.

-The makers of the film have now released the first look teaser of the film, which show Kangana in two distinct looks in and as Thalaivi.
+The makers of the film have now released the first look teaser of the film, which shows Kangana in two distinct looks in and as Thalaivi.
 Kangana Ranaut has gone a complete transformation and nailed both Jayalalithaa's look and body language.

 The first look teaser shows the early years of Jayalalithaa's career when she was a superstar heroine, and the focus then shifts to her years as a politician, a look that everyone had been eagerly waiting for.